Is Smile Direct Club™ safe?

 You won’t hear a lot of no’s from Smile Direct Club™ people.
-This is because they don’t understand the problems associated with negligent orthodontic treatment.
+This is because they don’t understand the problems that arise due to negligent orthodontic treatment.
 Trying to fix complicated orthodontic misalignments using clear aligners is usually ineffective.
 Simply wearing a couple of aligners to straighten your front few teeth will do nothing to address your bite problems.
-Neither will it fix any underlying symptoms caused as a result of a poor tooth relationship.
+Neither will it fix any underlying symptoms resulting from a poor tooth relationship.

 - Patient: “Will clear aligners fix my bite?”

 - Dentist: “Clear aligners can make some minor bite improvements.
-However, if you are suffering from bite issues then you should wear braces.
+However, if you’re suffering from bite issues, you should wear braces.
 Avoid at-home clear aligners if you want to improve your bite.
-In fact, since at-home clear aligner programs are unsupervised, they could mess up your bite.
+In fact, unsupervised at-home clear aligner programs can mess up your bite.
 Consider dentist-delivered clear aligners if you’re looking to improve your bite using clear aligners.”

 If you’re looking to enhance your bite relationship, we recommend that you rely on the expertise of a dentist or orthodontist with the training and experience to understand complex bite relationship issues.
-Your dentist has the knowledge and expertise to explain these complications to you in advance and they are suited to fix your bite relationship whenever required.
+Your dentist has the knowledge and expertise to address these complications.
+They are also capable of fixing your bite relationship whenever required.

 (5) Lack of accountability

 What happens when something goes wrong during your clear aligner treatment?
 Accidents happen, especially when you’re moving teeth around:

 - Your dental fillings may separate from your teeth

 - Your crowns or porcelain veneers may pop off

 - You could cut your lips or cheeks